bbatsov/projectile/doc/configuration.md

 commands like `find`, `git`, etc to obtain the list of files in a project.

+!!!
+Info

-Since the native indexing mode is much slower, by default the second method is used on all operating systems except Windows.
-To force the use of native indexing in operating systems other than Windows:
+    Since the `native` indexing mode is much slower, by default the `alien` method is used on all operating systems except Windows.

+To force the
+use of native indexing in all operating systems:

 ```el
 (setq projectile-indexing-method 'native)
 ```

-To force the use of external indexing in Windows:
+To force the use of alien indexing in all operating system:

 ```el
 (setq projectile-indexing-method 'alien)